AaronGullickson/mekhq-blog/README.md

 $dark:#000000;
 ```

+You can change either the fonts of color settings as you like.
+I would recommend using [themesr.app](https://themestr.app/theme) for picking out good color themes and fonts.
+It will generate output that you can copy and paste to the CSS file.

+### Adding fiction

+You can add blot posts in the `campaign/_posts`.
+Follow the outline given in the example post.
+These blog posts are separate from the MekHQ data.
+If you do not wish to use this feature, you can remove or comment out the Fiction menu item from `_data/navigation.yml`.

-#### Choosing which personnel to load
+### Choosing which personnel to load

 By default, the script will load all personnel except astechs and medics.
 You can change this by customizing the `roles` value at the top of the `process_campaign.py` script.

-#### Personnel types in menu drop-down
+### Personnel types in menu drop-down

-You can choose which kinds of personnel to display in the drop-down menu in `navigation.yml`.
+You can choose which kinds of personnel to display in the drop-down menu in `_data/navigation.yml`.
 Comment out (with #) categories you don't want.
 The default setting comments out protomech pilots as an example.

+### Adding units

+You can use MegaMekLab to export units as HTML files to `campaign/_tro`.
+In order to be read properly you should add in a YAML header as per the example file and remove the \<html\>, \<body\>, and \<div\> opening and closing tags at the top and bottom.
+If you provide a slug value in the YAML that matches the unit-slug in a given personnel file, a link will be made from a person's record anytime a unit is listed.

+### Further customization

+Because the website is written in Jekyll using Bootstrap and CSS, you can customize the look of it virtually however you want if you know how.

+## Disclaimers

+- I am providing this because it may be of interest, but it was designed for my own personal campaigns and in this early stage is likely to break for others, given the complexity of options in MekHQ.
+If your campaign will not process, please post an issue that includes the attached campaign file.
+- I am open to adding additional features to this website which may be requested through the issues tab.
+However, the goal here is not reproduce every possible thing that MekHQ reports but rather to produce a nice narratively driven website front for your campaign.
+I will not bloat this produce or provide endless customization options to satisfy BOCD ("Battletech OCD").